azrafe7/leafs/README.md

 :herb: A tiny FileTree implementation wrapping the haxe file system API.

-(WIP: will include macros for AutoComplete and Resource Embedding.
+(still **WIP**: will hopefully include macros for AutoComplete and Resource Embedding.
 I'm trying to come up with a simple/intuitive API, so expect it to change a lot initially)

 ## Usage